Scientific name: Anthurium x (various)

 - Light: Anthuriums like as much bright indirect light as they can get.
-They will tolerate almost all levels of indirect light, however, the plant will grow slower and produce fewer flowers in low light.
-Always keep out of direct sun.
+They will tolerate almost all levels of available light, however, the plant will grow slower and produce fewer flowers in low light.
+Always keep out of the direct sun.

-- Water: Water the Anthurium well and then allow the top 2-6cm of soil to dry out before watering again.
+- Water: Water the Anthurium well and then allow the top half of the soil to dry out before watering again.
 This will help prevent accidental overwatering.